States With the Most Militarized Police Departments

 In the 1990s, an era of high crime marked by an escalation of the war on drugs in cities across the country, the U.S. Congress authorized the National Defense Authorization Act, also known as the 1033 Program.
 Under the NDAA, state and local law enforcement agencies could procure excess military weapons and equipment from the Department of Defense.

 Since the program’s inception, the DOD has transferred $7.6 billion in military equipment to law enforcement agencies across the country.
-Between 2010 and 2013 alone, every state except Hawaii has used the program to acquire excess military weapons and equipment, often spending millions to do so.
+Between 2010 and 2013 alone, every state except Hawaii has used the program to acquire excess military weapons and equipment.

-Using data from the Defense Logistics Agency of the DoD, 24/7 Wall St. identified the states where law enforcement spends the most on military equipment.
+Using data from the Defense Logistics Agency of the DoD, 24/7 Wall St. identified the states where law enforcement has the most military equipment.
 The 49 participating states are ranked by the total value of DOD surplus weapons, material, and equipment procured by its law enforcement agencies between 2010 and the first quarter of 2023.
-It is important to note that costs associated with these acquisitions reflect the original price paid by the military, and not necessarily what was paid by state and local law enforcement.
+It is important to note that values associated with these acquisitions reflect the original price paid by the military.

 To better reflect increasing militarization of American law enforcement, items determined by the DOD to present a “low risk” when released from federal control were not included in our analysis.
 Such items include tents, forklifts, firearm slings, picnic tables, and boots.

-Note: Editor’s note: An earlier version of this story incorrectly stated that law enforcement agencies purchase the military equipment on this list.
-In fact, law enforcement agencies are only responsible for costs related to shipping, maintenance, and storage.